lf-/gankra.github.io/blah/dsts-are-polymorphic-generics/index.md

 Currently, all DSTs must follow these rules:

-* **Indirection**: A DST must be "completed" by being put behing a pointer (`&`, `*mut`, `Box`, ...)
+* **Indirection**: A DST must be "completed" by being put behind a pointer (`&`, `*mut`, `Box`, ...)
 * **Solitary**: A pointer can only point to one Fundamental DST (only one Metadata)
-* **Trailing**: The Fundamental DST must always be "trailing" (field offsets cannot depend on the Metadata)
+* **Trailing**: The Fundamental DST must be "trailing" (field offsets cannot depend on Metadata)

 This post isn't touching the first condition, sorry by-value DST lovers.
 We will however be exploring what it means to loosen the other conditions.

-The Trailing rules largely exists for simplicity, and can seemingly "simply" be removed with sufficient work on the compiler to support it, except for one case: *generics*.
+The Trailing rule largely exists for simplicity, and can seemingly "simply" be removed with sufficient work on the compiler to support it, except for one case: *generics*.
 Generics let us name a type and repeat it multiple times in a struct.
 The simplest example of this is arrays: `&[dyn MyTrait; 8]` takes "one" DST and turns it into "eight".
 What does this mean?
 Does this require more Metadata?

 This brings us to the Solitary rule.
 There are two ways to break the Solitary condition: by having multiple Fundamental DSTs that are *neighbouring* or *nesting*.